Optimizing Frequent Checkpointing via Low-Cost Differential for Distributed Training Systems

 Atop \sysname, we propose a batched gradient writing optimization by merging compressed gradients in CPU memory before persisting to storage.
 We also design a checkpointing configuration optimization to minimize the wasted GPU time (\S\ref{sec:design}). \item We further propose \sysnameplus for efficient gradient reuse without compression.
-By exploiting the layer-by-layer generation of gradients during training, we design a layer-wise gradient reusing and snapshotting approach.
-We also reconstruct a model state in CPU memory, performing high-frequency in-memory checkpointing and asynchronous persistence (\S\ref{sec:enhance}). \item We implement \sysname atop DeepSpeed, open-sourced at \url{https://github.com/YuchongHu/LowDiff}.
-Experiments on various models show that \sysname can achieve checkpointing as frequently as once per iteration with less than 3.1\% runtime overhead.
-Compared to the state-of-the-art methods, \sysname can shorten training time by up to $89.2\%$ under high checkpointing frequencies (\S\ref{sec:implementation} \& \S\ref{sec:evaluation}). \end{itemize}
+By exploiting the layer-by-layer generation of gradients during training, \sysnameplus reuses and snapshots gradient in layer-wise granularity. \sysnameplus also merge the full model state and differentials in CPU memory before persistence to eliminates the overhead of writing separate differentials to storage (\S\ref{sec:enhance}). \item We implement \sysname and \sysnameplus atop DeepSpeed, open-sourced at \url{https://github.com/YuchongHu/LowDiff}.
+Experiments on various models show that \sysname and \sysnameplus can achieve checkpointing as frequently as once per iteration with minimal runtime overhead.
+Compared to the state-of-the-art methods, \sysname and \sysnameplus can shorten training time by up to $89.2\%$ and $81.7\%$ under high checkpointing frequencies (\S\ref{sec:implementation} \& \S\ref{sec:evaluation}). \end{itemize}